-Patrick Kibbe has been awarded the 2013-2014 Academic Year Fellowship from the Program in Criminal Justice Policy and Management at Harvard Kennedy School.
+Congratulations to Pamela Lachman who has been awarded the 2014-2015 Academic Year Fellowship from the Program in Criminal Justice Policy and Management at Harvard Kennedy School.

 As a candidate for the Master of Public Policy (MPP) at Harvard Kennedy School (HKS) and a Sir John Monash Foundation Scholar, Claudia Newman-Martin served as the 2012-13 Academic Year Fellow for the PCJ, working to increase and enhance student engagement with PCJ’s projects and the broader criminal justice policy field.
 Claudia focused on creating networks between criminal justice-interested students, faculty, and external organizations.
 She holds an Arts degree (majoring in politics) and First Class Honors Law degree from the Australian National University (ANU).
 During her time at ANU, Claudia served as Student President, and she also represented ANU in national and international legal and debating competitions.
 Her love of debate led her to undertake capacity-building projects with teachers and students in Jordan, Bangladesh, Bulgaria, and Bosnia.
 She has worked for a variety of not-for-profit legal organizations, including an indigenous legal service in Melbourne and a human rights NGO in India.
 In 2011 she worked as the Research Director to the Chief Justice of New South Wales.
 This role allowed her to experience first-hand the policy challenges faced by courts; it also allowed her to contribute to law reform proposals and local access to justice initiatives.